babel/website/website/blog/2019-07-02-the-babel-podcast.md

     - On private fields syntax (# instead of private)
     - Common questions: "Won't Babel be obsolete soon?"
     - Why did you do x?
-- Chatting with interesting babel plugin authors? babel-macros, i18n
+- Chatting with various Babel plugin authors? [babel-macros](https://github.com/kentcdodds/babel-plugin-macros), i18n
 - Babel alternatives: would be fun to chat about why the projects were made, what the differences/tradeoffs are, etc!
     - [traceur](https://github.com/google/traceur-compiler)
     - [buble](https://github.com/bublejs/buble)